 In other words, practice, practice, practice (with an eye toward perfection).
 Now!
 Let’s back into this element of success so we can really get a good look at it.
 If persistence is so important, how can we make sure your Little One will persist?
 The answer is, you can’t, but you can be observant and hone in on what gives him the greatest joy, where (to him) happiness reigns supreme.

 Your Little One knows nothing about anything, he is simply a “Bundle of Joy,” to him everything is new and challenging.
 His primary objective is to please you; however, you can’t fake him out, he will always gravitate toward things that are natural to him, things that provide pleasure because they tend to complete his wholeness.

 The parent can determine the nature of a child’s inclination toward his greatest joy by providing a wide variety of mental and physical actions: they come under the heading of games.
 The playground provides the outlook to determine what he is inclined to pursue physically: that’s where he swings, runs, jumps, kicks, throws, catches, etc. (body enrichment).
 The “kitchen table” is the venue for the mental, that’s where he plays cards, checkers/chess, establishes computer skills, etc. (mind enrichment).

 But what does all that have to do with love? you might ask.
 The answer is, not all children want to be athletes, astronauts, policemen, firemen, etc.; on the other hand, neither do all children desire to be chess champions, scientists, computer programmers. etc. Your objective as the parent is to make the job of parenting as easy as possible.
-That is accomplished by closing the stages of the molding process.
+That’s accomplished by connecting the stages of the molding process.
 The end objective is to provide balance in the life of your child.

 Stage one is to determine the primary mental and physical inclination of your child.
-If he is more mental than physical, then reduce the playground time and increase the “kitchen table” time, and vice versa.#1 Don’t eliminate either one, because your goal is to provide a balanced child: one who will feel at home regardless of circumstances.
+If he is more mental than physical, then reduce the playground time and increase the “kitchen table” time, and vice versa.
+Stage one, don’t eliminate either one, because your goal is to provide a balanced child: one who will feel at home regardless of circumstances.